ethereum/ethereum-org-website/src/content/guides/how-to-id-scam-tokens/index.md

 ## Scammy UI

 Another trick that scammers pull is to direct users to user interfaces that entice them to sign bad transactions.
 For example, [this scam token](https://optimistic.etherscan.io/token/0x15992f382d8c46d667b10dc8456dc36651af1452) tried to direct users to `https://op-claim.xyz`.
-This probably used to host a scam, but since then the scammer must have given up and stopped paying for web hosting.
+This link probably used to host a scam.
+It doesn't anymore, probably because the scammer has given up and stopped paying for web hosting.

 ## Conclusion: What can you trust?